UK Council for Psychotherapy

 Loosening Up

 Willingness To Feel Any Core Painful Life Feelings Our core, painful life feelings may include vulnerability, helplessness, loneliness, emptiness, sorrow, grief, heartache, heartbreak, grieving humanity, experiencing an universal sadness.
-We may also carry wounded feelings.
+We may also carry wounded feelings, carrying wounded beliefs.
 When younger, we were usually unequipped to respond to and manage our painful feelings (see also Our Painbody).
 Being willing to feel & experience our painful feelings at our own pace, and then name each of them, helps us understand what is happening for us with our authentic, core, existential life feelings.
 And bearing these painful feelings with our own compassion (as if we are bringing kindness to comfort a child who is hurting) may help us.
 Staying with these feelings, allowing them to move through us and release them may free us up, as may learning what our feelings are telling us about ourself and others, so we can do what is most loving to us and others.
 Especially in those dark nights of the soul, being there for ourself, so we are not alone, no longer helpless, reminding us that others' behaviour has nothing to do with us, not taking things personally (or carrying any unnecessary shame) may support us, so we no longer come from our wounded past and can manage, regulate & transmute our emotions, core, painful feelings, find our way through our pain and authentic, core, existential life feelings, no longer suffering (see also Suffering & Love) because we are stuck in the past.
 (See also Healing & Liberation From Our Past Feelings)

 Being Carefree Our psychological wellbeing may be important to us.
 Letting go, being in the moment, in touch with what makes us less impatient, more content (as we relinquish what we no longer need to hold on to), satisfied with ourselves - caring, listening to ourself, following our interests being in touch with our light-heartedness, playfulness, carefreeness, laughter, fun, pleasure and our sense of humour may be important for us, as may being carefree (see also Connecting To The Innocence Of Our Childhood - Our Child Within) in-spite of all our responsibilities.
 In touch with our free will, carefreeness, doesn't have to mean we don't care - more that we do care, that we are careful and do things with care, yet at the same time enjoy life, so we don't feel drained, burdened or like a victim - we are just "being".
 (See also Peace Of Mind, Stilling Our Mind, Contentment, Inner Peace, Internal Calmness - What May Help)